Despite all the hype, native advertising remains a fuzzy concept, even for people who work in content marketing.

 As you can see, being precise about our terms is confusing because there is not an advertising standard when it comes to paid content labels.

 On all the examples I’ve shared above so far, and the examples I’ll share below, you’ll see a variety of labels placed on native advertising.
 David Rodnitzky thinks they might violate FTC rules on deceptive advertising.
-But that’s for another time.
+I’ll cover this a bit more after our 12 native advertising examples.

 You could lump branded playlists on Spotify into this category, too.